czukowski/I18n_Plural/README.md

  * Support for multiple translation options for any term
  * Support for deep array structures in i18n files
+ * Support for multiple custom i18n readers (implement your own to translate from database, gettext, etc.)
  * Choosing correct translation option when translating plural amount of any term, based on [CLDR Language Plural Rules](http://unicode.org/repos/cldr-tmp/trunk/diff/supplemental/language_plural_rules.html)
  * Translating and correctly inflecting time spans